Attorney general balks at closed-door testimony on Mueller findings

 Nadler has subpoenaed the Justice Department for the full report.

-The House panel’s Republicans sided with Barr, saying Democrats’ demands were unreasonable.
+The House of Representatives panel’s Republicans sided with Barr, saying Democrats’ demands were unreasonable.
 “Democrats have yet to prove their demands anything but abusive and illogical in light of the transparency and good faith the attorney general has shown our committee,” they said in a statement.

+The Democratic aide said there was precedent for committee staff to question Cabinet-level officials and Senate-confirmed officials, citing political scandals including the Watergate break-in of the 1970s and the Iran-Contra scandal of 1987.

-Reporting by Sarah N. Lynch; Additional reporting by David Morgan and Doina Chiacu; Editing by Lisa Shumaker
+Reporting by Sarah N. Lynch; Additional reporting by David Morgan and Doina Chiacu; Editing by Lisa Shumaker and Peter Cooney